viki-org/storm-docker/README.md

 NOTE: This is currently a WIP and is NOT stable.
 Expect more changes soon.

+You might want to verify that all servers used in various sections of the `config/storm-setup.yaml` file are listed under the `servers` dictionary (located in the same file) by running the `scripts/verify_storm_setup_yaml.py`
+script:

+    . venv/bin/activate
+    python scripts/verify_storm_setup_yaml.py

+Warnings will be printed to stderr should some servers be missing from the `servers` dictionary.

+How to automatically launch the various docker images from your own machine

     . venv/bin/activate

     # Run zookeeper images
     python docker_python_helpers/remote.py --zk